-We have an established, world-leading graduate training programme.
-As part of this, science graduates and clinical research fellows are invited to enrol on one of our postgraduate taught Masters degrees, or apply to undertake a postgraduate research degree leading to an MSc by Research in Oncology or to a Doctor of Philosophy (DPhil/PhD).
-These courses are a critical element in our drive to revolutionise radiation oncology and cancer research in the UK, to make advances in radiation biology, and to translate these into improved clinical outcomes for cancer patients.
+The Department offers an established, world-leading, graduate training programme.
+Our degree courses are a critical element in our drive to revolutionise training in radiation oncology and cancer research in the UK.
+We are striving to make advances in radiation biology and to translate these into improved clinical outcomes for cancer patients.

 Please take a moment to review the different courses available in this department and to hear what our students really think on our Student Experience page.

 - DPhil in Oncology